moha-abdi/tether-watcher/README.md

-# TRON Transaction Watcher
+# TRON & BSC Transaction Watcher

-This is a service that watches for TRON (TRC20) USDT transactions and triggers a webhook when a specific transaction is completed or expired.
+This is a service that watches for USDT transactions on both TRON (TRC20) and BSC (BEP20) networks and triggers webhooks when specific transactions are completed, failed, or expired.

 > [!CAUTION]
 > This service is in its early stages of development and is expected to improve significantly over time.
-While it provides basic functionality for watching TRON (TRC20) USDT transactions, it should not be solely relied upon for production use at this stage.
+While it provides functionality for watching USDT transactions on TRON and BSC networks, it should not be solely relied upon for production use at this stage.
 We recommend users to independently save transaction hashes to handle any cases in which transactions are resent by the webhook.
 Please stay tuned for future updates and improvements.

 ## Features

-- Watch TRC20 USDT transactions on the TRON network.
+- Watch USDT transactions on both TRON (TRC20) and BSC (BEP20) networks
-- In-memory storage for watched transactions and processed events using JavaScript's `Map`.
+- In-memory storage for watched transactions and processed events using JavaScript's `Map`
-- Automatically sends webhooks for completed and expired transactions.
+- Configurable confirmation requirements per network
+- Automatic retries for failed transactions
+- Comprehensive webhook notifications for transaction status changes
+- Supports both mainnet and testnet environments
+- Network-specific configuration (min/max amounts, block times, retry intervals)
+- Administrative API endpoints for network management
-- Uses `express` for routing, `helmet` for security, and `winston` for logging.
+- Monitoring endpoints for service health and statistics

 ## Technologies

 - **Node.js**
 - **Express.js**
-- **TronWeb** - To interact with the TRON blockchain.
+- **TronWeb** - To interact with the TRON blockchain
+- **Ethers.js** - To interact with the BSC blockchain
-- **BigNumber.js** - For handling large numbers in transactions.
+- **BigNumber.js** - For handling large numbers in transactions
-- **Winston** - Logging framework.
+- **Winston** - Logging framework
-- **Axios** - For sending webhooks.
+- **Axios** - For sending webhooks
-- **Zod** - For validation.
+- **Zod** - For request validation

 ## Setup